-Often customers will say the mattress doesn’t fit their bed frame which is essentially the same thing as saying it’s not the correct size.
-Some will actually measure the bed and find it comes up short.
+Often customers will say the mattress doesn’t fit their bed frame, which is essentially the same thing as saying it’s not the correct size.
+Some will measure the bed and find it comes up short.

-If you buy a platform bed they’re more forgiving.
-You can more easily switch between king/cal king, twin/twin xl, etc. and with the dimensions being somewhat off.
+If you buy a Platform Bed they’re more forgiving (the link is to the platform bed that I have at my mattress studio and love).
+You can more easily switch between king/cal king, twin/twin xl, etc., and with the dimensions are somewhat off.

 What we’ve learned is even the same brand could have different manufacturers of the bed and its components (like the mattress cover).
 There is sometimes a wide variation!

 We reached out to an industry expert to ask why there’s so much variation in mattress sizes.
 Here are reasons mattress dimensions might not quite match up to company specs.
 It can be the result of a number of causes, including…